jiequancui/jiequancui.github.io/_pages/about.md

 I'm a Ph.D.
 Candidate in The Chinese University of Hong Kong, supervided by Prof. Jiaya Jia.
 I received my B.E. degree from the computer science department of ShanDong University in 2018.

+<font color=red> I am looking for a full-time job or postdoctoral position.
+Please feel free to contact me through the email. </font>

 Research
 ======
 My research interests include model generalization, robustness, and imbalanced learning.
 I'm very glad to touch new problems in computer vision and machine learning.

 Publication \[[Google Scholar](https://scholar.google.com/citations?user=KbXLN2AAAAAJ&hl=zh-CN)\]
 ======